 Type of material

 MIG welders are best at handling steel, stainless steel, and aluminum alloys.
-A single welder can work on all the three materials, even better if you get multi-process one.
+A single welder can work on all three materials, even better if you get a multi-process one.
 But mostly since you are asking this question, I will assume that you want to weld mild steel.
 With aluminum and stainless steel, I would recommend learning TIG welding afterward.
 Or at least practice on steel before moving on to more exotic alloys.
 All MIG welders will work with regular steel, and they are mostly designed for that.

 The second important factor is the power input.
 A low power output such as 120V is available in homes while a higher voltage of 240V or more is supplied in industrial places etc. If you already don’t have 240-volt outlet, you can probably get one if you have some bucks to spend.
 You need to choose the size of MIG welder according to the area you are going to work in and to the available outlet you have.
 If you want to do some household welding with sheet metal, 120V MIG welder is enough.
 If you have to perform a welding job on an industrial scale, more power output is required.
 So in some cases, it is reasonable to buy a machine that has both, 120 and 240-volt input available, maybe you want to join 240-volt network or you need to weld thicker materials.